resingm/honeypot/config/README.md

 ### Cron Jobs

-The honeypot will configure a few cron jobs, which will run each night.
-When the logrotation has created a new log file, the job will extract those log entries which are also required for this research.
-Therefore, you can be sure, that any system activity will not be transmitted.
-Consider it a layer of privacy which I provide.
-I do not need your entire syslogs and I do not want them.
-I am already happy that you volunteer to participate in the research.

-The scripts which are executed are stored in `/usr/local/bin`.
-The scripts will be removed by the `remove-debian-hp.sh` script.
+The setup script configures one cron job, which will run each night at 2am.
+The cron job executes the script [upload-logs.sh](https://static.maxresing.de/pub/ut/upload-logs.sh).
+The log rotation should be done by that moment.
+The script of the cron job essentially greps all log entries from `/var/log/auth.log.1` and `/var/log/syslog.1` which belong to one of the applications `sshd`, `telnetd` or `linuxvnc`.

+This research does not require any other log data and thus, does not transmit it.
+The script of the cron job is stored in `/usr/local/bin`.
+The `remove-debian-hp.sh` cleanup the cron job file `/etc/cron.d/honeypot` as well as the `upload-logs.sh` script.

 ### Summary